reijer-dev/decompiler-benchmarking/README.md

    Estimated time: 90 minutes
 6. To test the assessment part, type ./assess-retdec.sh 0
-   This will run the deb'm assessor for the decompilation result in container_000, and produce a report.html file Estimated time: 11:11:20
+   This will run the deb'm assessor for the decompilation result in container_000, and produce a report.html file Estimated time: 30m
-Total estimated time:
+Total estimated time: 2 hours

 ### Replication Instructions